Home Compare CSL vs MAS

 Carlisle Companies vs Masco: Which Stock Looks Stronger in 2026?

-Masco holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Masco holds the cleaner structural position, with the lead spread across growth and profitability.
+Carlisle Companies still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON